rougier/scipy-crash-course/01-installation.md

 David Goldberg, Computing Surveys, 1991.

-The right way to compare float numbers is thus:
+The right way to compare float numbers is thus to check if the difference is below a given threshold:

 <img src="https://img.shields.io/badge/-Python-blue.svg?style=flat-square" align="left"/>